amandadr/tinyApp/README.md

 W3 project at Lighthouse Labs
 First project down!!
 (Come back when you know what's up and scoff at yourself)

 While I could spend a million minutes on the finer details, I've already spent plenty on the majors so it's (reluctantly) time to rest.
+I will come back and edit this readMe to Compass standards after my test :)

 My favourite link to create is: https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2021/12/30151747/Pembroke-Welsh-Corgi-smiling-and-happy-outdoors.jpeg  :)